Highlights of Recent Activities

 Ronda Gold Mine

 The northern half of the Ribble vein is projected to enter the Platinex Shining Tree property at a depth of approximately 235 m (Fig 9 and 10).
-Drill hole R96-06 drilled by Strike Minerals is reported to have tested the Ribble vein and a parallel vein at vertical depths of 215m and 250m and recorded intersections averaging 101.7g/t Au/ 1.4m and 48.9g/t Au over 5.15m.
+Drill hole R96-06 drilled by Strike Minerals is reported to have tested the Ribble vein and a parallel vein with positive but unqualified results at vertical depths of 215m and 250m.
+Platinex claims also cover the southern portion of the Ronda underground workings.

 Platinex plans deep drill tests on the Ronda vein (Fig. 10) as high priority targets.